- As low as $245/Night

 - Approximately 1150 square feet

-You will appreciate simple access to shopping, dining and tours all within a few steps.
-Sit out on one of three balconies and take in the street view while sipping on your morning coffee or afternoon beverage.
+You will savor painless access to shopping, dining and tours all within a few steps.
+Sit out on one of three balconies and take in the street view while sipping on your morning coffee or afternoon drink.
 We are right in the heart of the downtown shopping district and just across the street from the entrance to Georgetown's Harborwalk.

 A 1150 square foot roomy apartment with two bedrooms and an additional sleeper couch.
 Perfectly decorated to make you feel right at home.
 A full size, cavernous kitchen is completely outfitted and convenient if you choose to prepare.
 Kitchen also has a supplied coffee bar with a variety of coffees and teas.
 A ideal spot for a family or charming hideaway.